gholler-sopra/hydrator-plugins/core-plugins/docs/FileDelete-action.md

 its contents will be removed.
 If a regex is specified, only the files and directories matching that regex will be removed.

-**fileRegex:** Wildcard regular expression to filter the files in the source directory that will be removed.
+**fileRegex:** Wildcard regular expression to filter the files in the source directory that will be removed.FileRegex pattern would be simple search regex pattern which is used in any programming language like -- test.*/.csv -- (for delete csv files start with test).

 **continueOnError:** Indicates if the pipeline should continue if the delete process fails.
 If all files are not successfully deleted, the action will not re-create the files already deleted.

 Example